Vivek-04022001/documentation/docs/glossary.md

     In Plone and in general, the configuration registry is where resources are registered for an application.

     In Volto, it's a singleton object modeled using JavaScript modules.
-    It is accessible from the Volto project by importing the module `@plone/volto/config` with `import registry from '@plone/volto/config'`.
+    It's accessible from the Volto project by importing the module `@plone/volto/config` with `import registry from '@plone/volto/config'`.
     It contains the configuration of the Volto app.

     In Plone core, [`plone.app.registry`](https://pypi.org/project/plone.app.registry/) provides Plone UI and `GenericSetup` integration for [`plone.registry`](https://pypi.org/project/plone.registry/), which in turn implements a configuration registry for Zope applications.